ApiLogicServer/Docs/docs/Behave-Logic-Report.md

-# Behave Logic Report
+!!! pied-piper ":bulb: TL;DR - Executable Test Suite, Documentation"

+      You can optionally use the Behave test framework to (here is an [Agile Approach for using Behave](Logic-Tutorial.md)) to capture requirements, and execute a test suite.

+      * As shown below, you can then create a wiki **Behave Logic Report** report that documents your requirements (**Features**), and the tests (**Scenarios**) that confirm their proper operation.

+        * **Integrated Logic Documentation:** the report integrates your logic, including a logic report showing your logic (rules and Python), and a Logic Log that shows exactly how the rules executed.
+Logic Doc is transparent to business users, so can further contribute to Agile Collaboration.

+&nbsp;&nbsp;

+# Northwind Sample

-This is the sample project from API Logic Server, based on the Northwind database (sqlite database located in the `database` folder - no installation required):
+This is the sample project from API Logic Server, based on the [Northwind database](Sample-Database.md){:target="_blank" rel="noopener"} (sqlite database located in the `database` folder - no installation required):

 ![Sample Database](images/model/sample-database.png)